-PEDL researcher Dr. Celeste Beesley will present her work on the current protests in Ukraine this coming Thursday, March 6th at noon in the Political Science conference room.
+PEDL researcher Dr. Celeste Beesley presented her work on the current protests in Ukraine on March 6th at the Political Science Department's research seminar, Thursday Group.
 Click here to view her paper.

 Dr. Joel Selway recently gave a public lecture on the protests in Thailand.
 The podcast can be found here

 Dr. Joshua Gubler recently took part in a panel on "Economic Inequality, Peace and Justice" with Oxford University professor Frances Stewart.
 See details here